JoemarG14/python-blackjack-game/README.md

 Type 'y' to get another card, type 'n' to pass:
 ```

-If the user decided to pass, the dealer will draw a card if their cards are below 17 or will just show the cards if it is greater than 17.
+If the user decides to pass, the dealer will draw a card if their cards are below 17 or will just show the cards if it is greater than 17.
 ```
 Dealer is drawing cards...